 Why Self-Hosted Odoo Marks a Significant Technological Shift

-Security researchers warn that while self-hosting introduces significant advantages, it also demands robust disaster recovery and architectural expertise.
-The complexity of maintaining a production-grade Odoo instance requires sophisticated technical knowledge that many small businesses must carefully evaluate.
+Security researchers warn that while self-hosting brings some real advantages, it also means you'll need solid disaster recovery plans and architectural know-how.
+Here's the thing though - maintaining a production-grade Odoo instance is pretty complex stuff.
+It requires sophisticated technical knowledge that many small businesses really need to think through carefully before jumping in.

 The Architectural Considerations Behind Successful Deployments